 - 2 tablespoons tomato paste

-- 2 cups chicken broth (or vegetable broth for vegan sauce)
+- 2 cups chicken stock from rotisserie chicken (or low-sodium broth or vegetable broth for vegan sauce)

 - For this recipe, it’s important to have all of your ingredients prepped and ready BEFORE YOU START because it comes together very quickly once you start cooking and you don’t want to be futzing around assembling the ingredients once you start.